Revolutions of 1989: Mongolia

 In subsequent months of 1990, activists continued to organize demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
 Activists had growing support from Mongolians, both in the capital and the countryside and the union's activities led to other calls for democracy all over the country.
 After numerous demonstrations of many thousands of people in the capital city as well as provincial centers, on 4 March 1990, the MDU and three other reform organizations held a joint outdoor mass meeting, inviting the government to attend.
 The government sent no representative to what became a demonstration of over 100,000 people demanding democratic change.
 This culminated with Jambyn Batmönkh, chairman of Politburo of MPRP's Central Committee decided to dissolve the Politburo and to resign on 9 March 1990.

 Mongolia's first free, multi-party elections for a bicameral parliament took place on 29 July 1990.
 Parties ran for 430 seats in the Great Hural.
 Opposition parties were not able to nominate enough candidates.
 The opposition nominated 346 candidates for the 430 seats in the Great Hural (upper house).
-The Mongolian People's Revolutionary Party (MPRP) won 357 seats in the Great Hural and 31 out of 53 seats in the Small Hural (which was later abolished) as well.
+The Mongolian People's Revolutionary Party (MPRP) won 357 seats in the Great Hural and 31 out of 53 seats in the Small Hural.
 The MPRP enjoyed a strong position in the countryside.
 The State Great Khural first met on 3 September 1990 and elected a president (MPRP), vice president (Social Democrat) who was also a chairman of the Baga Hural, prime minister (MPRP), and 50 members to the Baga Hural (lower house).

 In November 1991, the People's Great Hural began a discussion on a new constitution, which entered into force on 12 February 1992.
-In addition, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Hural (SGH).
+The new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Hural (SGH).
 The MPRP retained its majority but lost the 1996 elections.
-The final Russian troops, which had stationed in Mongolia in 1966, fully withdrew in December 1992.
+The final Russian troops, which had been stationed in Mongolia since 1966, fully withdrew in December 1992.